Traditional BSN Application

 Traditional BSN nursing students are placed into campus cohort groups (Billings Spring 2020 Cohort above) and advance through the last four semesters of nursing courses together before graduation.
 It is important to complete the application for placement prior to starting the final semester of prerequisites in order to prevent a semester gap of courses.
 During this final semester of prerequisites you will receive notice regarding acceptance into the program and campus cohort placement.

-For students planning on applying for Spring 2023 placement (application opens June 15, 2022 and closes August 15, 2022), please watch the recording of our information session held on June, 6 2022, which may answer many of your questions.
+For students planning on applying for Fall 2023 placement (application opens November 15, 2022 and closes January 5, 2023), please watch a recording of the information session held on Thursday, November 10.

 The Priority Deadline for the Spring traditional BSN program is August 1.
 We accept applications (and may still have available slots) up until November 15.

 Placement decisions for students who submitted prior to the Priority Deadline will go out via email on October 1st.

 The Priority Deadline for the Fall traditional BSN program is January 5.
 We accept applications (and may still have available slots) up until July 15.

 Placement decisions for students who submitted prior to the Priority Deadline will go out via email on March 1st.

 A calculated GPA of 3.0 or higher in required prerequisite courses.

 - Be on track to complete all prerequisites prior to placement start date, with a grade of C- or better ( prerequisites must have been completed within the last 15 years).
 No more than 2 repeats total across the required prerequisite courses.
 A grade of “W” counts as a repeat.
 If you are interested in appealing, please contact an advisor.